If your ATV dies when you give it gas, there are a few possible causes.

 Check The Ignition

-Tip: Change your ATVs spark plugs on every service.
+Tip: Change your spark plugs on every service.
 I know some say this is not needed, but trust me, you’ll have fewer problems if you change your spark plugs more often.

-Check Your ATV Exhaust System
+Check Your Exhaust System

-If you’ve changed your muffler or exhaust system recently, you may need to rejet or recalibrate your ATV.
+If you’ve changed your muffler or exhaust system recently, you may need to rejet or recalibrate your 4-wheeler.
 Fuel injected ATVs need to have the computer recalibrated after getting a new exhaust system added, and carburetor ATVs need new jets.

-Check Your ATV Air Filter
+Check Your Air Filter

 Also, make sure you haven’t over oiled your air filter.
 Too much oil can cause running issues, especially when trying to take off.
 Here is how you oil the air filter for an ATV.

-ATV Only Runs On Choke?
+Only Runs On Choke

 If your ATV only runs on choke, that is often a sign of a dirty carburetor.